-- Frequency of riding Capitol Corridor and frequency of bring along bicycle - Trip purpose - Typical on-train bicycle storage rack availability when the individual boards - Need assessment for bicycle to be with the individual on both ends of the train trip - Reaction to using a bicycle locker/storage system - Distance to departure station and distance from arrival station - Comfort with using the existing on-bicycle rack system - If the individual locks the bicycle when on the train - If the individual was ever denied passage on the train with their bicycle - If a conductor has ever directed the individual regarding where to store their bicycle - If the person carries a restraining device (to secure the bicycle to some on-train fixture) - If the person is attentive to a bicycle stored outside a bicycle rack when on the train - Awareness of yielding space used by bicycle to persons with disabilities - General comments about bicycle use and Capitol Corridor train travel
+- Frequency of riding Capitol Corridor and frequency of bring along bicycle - Trip purpose - Typical on-train bicycle storage rack availability when the individual boards - Need assessment for bicycle to be with the individual on both ends of the train trip - Reaction to using a bicycle locker/storage system - Distance to departure station and distance from arrival station - Comfort with using the existing on-bicycle rack system - Whether the individual locks the bicycle when on the train - Whether the individual was ever denied passage on the train with their bicycle - Whether a conductor has ever directed the individual regarding where to store their bicycle - Whether the person carries a restraining device (to secure the bicycle to some on-train fixture) - How attentive the person is to a bicycle stored outside a bicycle rack when on the train - Awareness of yielding space used by bicycle to persons with disabilities - General comments about bicycle use and Capitol Corridor train travel paper to the bicycle handlebars with the weblink to the survey.

-Cross tabulation of the survey responses yielded a mixture of unanticipated results but also confirmed many anecdotal observations.
-CCJPA's methods for the survey involved taping a strip of paper to the bicycle handlebars with the weblink to the survey.
 The survey was also posted on the bicycle webpage of the CCJPA website.
 Under those two methods we can't be sure which percentage of persons who brought a bicycle on the train completed the survey or how many may have left a bicycle at a station and then got on a train, or have never associated a bicycle with the train yet for some reason completed the survey.
-What is almost certain is that persons that left a bicycle at the station and then boarded the train were under represented and that factor alone may contribute to underestimating how effective at-station solutions might be in the grand scheme of making bicycle improvements.
+What is almost certain is that persons that left a bicycle at the station and then boarded the train were under represented and that factor alone may contribute to underestimating how effective at- station solutions might be in the grand scheme of making bicycle improvements.